Back to Policies List

 C - 2 points

-D - Does not earn graduate credit
+D - 1 point, does not earn graduate credit

-F - Does not earn graduate credit
+F - 0 points, does not earn graduate credit

 Computing the GPA